mohammad-taheri1/minimalgram-v2-fullstack/README.md

 ## key feautures in more details:

 - [x] protecting `main` branch
-- [x] guest can see all public posts
+- [x] guest can see all public posts on first page
-- [] guest can searh for a category and see it's posts
+- [ ] guest can searh for a category and see it's posts
-- [x] guest can see all users profiles
+- [ ] guest can see all users profiles
 - [x] guest can signup
-- [x] guest can login
+- [x] user can login
+- [x] user can logout
 - [ ] user can see additional infos on his/her profile
 - [ ] user can create a post